Primary purpose definition

 Type of data collected

 Generally, we only collect personal information about you and from you, unless it is not reasonable or practical for us to do so or with your consent.
 We do not collect or store information about you from individuals or organisations not connected with QYO.
 Our membership forms generally request information that identifies you, such as your full name, gender and date of birth; and information that enables us to contact you such as address, phone and fax numbers, and email addresses.
-We may also ask for the name of your school or university and course or, if employed, your occupation, position and employer’s name and address.
+We may also ask for the name of your school or university, year and course or, if employed, your occupation, position and employer’s name and address.
 We also like to know your parents’ occupation and workplace, their interest in voluntary positions with QYO and whether they have any other skills that may be of benefit to QYO.
-We also need to know the names and contact details of your parents/guardians in case we have to contact them in an emergency, or to ensure they are informed about QYO activities, policy issues or other important matters involving their children.
+We need to know the names and contact details of your parents/guardians in case we have to contact them in an emergency, or to ensure they are informed about QYO activities, policy issues or other important matters involving their children.
+We request medical and dietary information to assist QYO staff to manage the safety, health and well-being of all members while they participate in QYO activities.
 Our audition form asks for additional information such as former and current QYO positions held, current instrumental teacher and their contact details, approximate AMEB level and the ensembles and instruments for which the applicant is auditioning.

-QYO does not actively seek to collect sensitive information (for example health information or information about your racial or ethnic origin or any criminal record), unless it is necessary to satisfy the aims and principles of our organisation, or is for the care and protection of our members.
+QYO does not actively seek to collect sensitive information unless it is necessary to satisfy the aims and principles of our organisation, or is for the care and protection of our members.

 The following information, which may be considered to be of a sensitive nature, is collected but we do so in accordance with the National Privacy Principles:

-- Information obtained by the Criminal History Check either from the Commission for Children and Young People and/or the Queensland Police Service on potential adult volunteers and staff is strictly confidential and is securely stored.
+Information obtained by the Criminal History Check either from the Queensland Family and Child Commission and/or the Queensland Police Service on potential adult volunteers and staff is strictly confidential and is securely stored.

 Use and disclosure